-Within 30 days after this bylaw becomes effective, the Board of Selectmen of the Town of Dennis shall prominently post in the Town Hall and make available for distribution the following disclosure:
+Within 30 days after this bylaw becomes effective, the Select Board of the Town of Dennis shall prominently post in the Town Hall and make available for distribution the following disclosure:

-Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file grievance with the Board of Selectmen, the Zoning Enforcement Officer, the Director for the Department of Natural Resources, or the Board of Health, depending upon the nature of the grievance.
+Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file grievance with the Select Board, the Zoning Enforcement Officer, the Director for the Department of Natural Resources, or the Board of Health, depending upon the nature of the grievance.
 The filing of the grievance does not suspend the time within which to pursue any other available remedies that the aggrieved may have.
-The Zoning Enforcement Officer or the Board of Selectmen shall forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance involving all concerned parties and report its recommendations to the referring Town authority within an agreed-upon time frame.
+The Zoning Enforcement Officer or the Select Board shall forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance involving all concerned parties and report its recommendations to the referring Town authority within an agreed-upon time frame.

 The Board of Health, except in cases of imminent danger or public health risk, shall forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance involving all concerned parties, and report its recommendations to the Board of Health within an agreed-upon time frame.